A young girl with blue eyes in a pink hooded sweatshirt glances sideways as a boy appears in the background.

 • Child protection programs and Child-Friendly Spaces where kids can play, learn life skills, and experience everyday childhood interactions while also receiving psychosocial support to help them and their families navigate the difficulties of displacement

-• Access to quality education for refugee children, ensuring they have the opportunity to learn in safe environments during displacement
+• Education support for refugee children, helping ensure they have the opportunity to learn in safe environments during displacement

-Here are some of the groups of refugees and displaced people that World Vision supports:
+What are some of the groups of refugees and displaced people that World Vision supports?

 Syrian refugees and displaced people

-World Vision is working in Syria and has also supported more than 7.8 million children in the surrounding region — in Turkey, Jordan, and Lebanon.
-The recent earthquake in Syria and Turkey has further complicated the situation, impacting internally displaced Syrians and Syrian refugees living in Turkey at the time of the earthquake.
-We aim to support 1 million people affected by the earthquake in both countries, including 605,000 by September 2023.
+World Vision works in Syria and has also supported more than 7.8 million children in the surrounding region, including in Turkey, Jordan, and Lebanon.
+The 2023 earthquake in Syria and Turkey further complicated the situation, impacting internally displaced Syrians and Syrian refugees living in Turkey.
+In partnership with local organizations, World Vision has initiated 39 projects, including healthcare services, health and nutrition assistance, education programs, and psychological support sessions in schools.
+These critical efforts assisted more than 1.8 million people within the first year of our response.

 An instructor smiles as she supervises children during an art activity in a classroom environment.